ModelAtlasofTheEarth/model_template/README.md

 - [ ] this submission  includes model output data

 > **Note**
 > If the above box is ticked, the M@TE team will contact you with details for uploading data.
-Please fill out the metadata fields below.
+> Please fill out the **metadata** fields below.
+> If possible, please desribe output data files using the **Output data files**

 **Metadata fields**